 Data quality and collection

 Assembly Quality: First, repetitive sequences were reanalyzed from a prior study with 71 vertebrates to determine the effect of sequencing platform (short, Sanger, and long) on microsatellite inference.
 We hypothesized that shorter sequencing may not be able to fully span repetitive regions generating a pattern of estimates of lower microsatellite content in genomes assembled from short read sequencing platforms.
 However, we found no significant difference in microsatellite content among genomes assembled with these three classes of platforms (Supplemental Figure 2).
 We also investigated the impact of N50 for both contigs and scaffolds on estimated microsatellite content.
 Using a linear model, we found no significant effect of either of these measures on microsatellite content (p-value for N50 contig = 0.70 and p-value for N50 scaffold = 0.18).
-Finally, we fit a linear model where microsatellite content was the repsonse variable and genome size was the predictor variable and found no significance (p-value=0.24) between them (Supplemental Figure 3).
+Finally, we fit a linear model where microsatellite content was the response variable and genome size was the predictor variable and found no significance between them (p-value = 0.24; Supplemental Figure 3).
 These results suggest no strong biases in estimates of microsatellite content among these vertebrate genomes.
 While this suggests that it may be acceptable to use existing genome assemblies for comparative analyses, we feared that some insect genomes may be more poorly assembled than the vertebrate genomes we examined.
 For this reason, we investigated the relationship between BUSCO scores and estimated microsatellites content.
 We found an unexpected pattern where some genomes with very low BUSCO scores (e.g. less than 0.05) had the highest microsatellite content.
 These low scoring genome assemblies also exhibited both some of the smallest and largest genome assemblies in our collection of genomes.
 Because of these peculiarities and because we have such a large number of genomes available we chose to conservatively base all downstream analyses only on those genomes with a BUSCO score of 0.90 or higher (Supplemental Figure 4).
 Using this threshold, we discarded 83 genomes and all downstream analyses are performed on the remaining 221 genomes.
 As mentioned above this was further reduced to 201 for all analyses involving our phylogeny due to elevated taxonomic instability scores during tree inference.

-Microsatellite Content and rates: Microsatellite content for each type of microsatellite (2-mer, 3-mer, 4-mer, 5-mer, 6-mer) were measured for each of the species in our dataset (Figure 1).
+Microsatellite Content and rates: Microsatellite content for each type of microsatellite (2-mer, 3-mer, 4-mer, 5-mer, 6-mer) was measured for each of the species in our dataset (Figure 1).
 The highest total microsatellite content was found in Blatella germanica with a total of 19.03 Mbp of microsatellite content.
-The lowest microsatellite content was found in Belgica antartica with a total of 0.17 Mbp of microsatellite content.
-Across all insects we found that 2-mers are the most abundant type of microsatellite accounting for an average of 1.06 Mbp of the average insect genome assembly.
+The lowest microsatellite content was found in Belgica antarctica with a total of 0.17 Mbp of microsatellite content.
+Across all insects, we found that 2-mers are the most abundant type of microsatellite accounting for an average of 1.06 Mbp of the average insect genome assembly.

 Our estimates of order rates revealed striking variation in rates of evolution (Figure 2A).
 Coleoptera exhibited the lowest rates of microsatellite evolution (σ2=0.006x105) while Diptera and Hemiptera exhibited the highest rates of microsatellite evolution (σ2=1.278x105 and 1.157x105 respectively).
-Next we estimated tip rates of microsatellite evolution.
+Next, we estimated tip rates of microsatellite evolution.
 Tip rates (in units of bp change per million years) for most species were normally distributed around zero.
-However, two hemipterans: Pseudococcus longispinus and Paracoccus marginatus both exhibited strikingly negative tip rate values (-3.3x10-6 and -3.7x10-6 respectively).
-These two species also exhibited considerably smaller genome size than is typical for hemipterans (average = 490 Mbp) with a genome size of 285 Mbp for Pseudococcus longispinus and 191 Mbp for Paracoccus marginatus.
+However, two hemipterans, Pseudococcus longispinus and Paracoccus marginatus, both exhibited strikingly negative tip rate values (-3.3x10-6 and -3.7x10-6 respectively).
+These two species also exhibited a considerably smaller genome size than is typical for hemipterans (average = 490 Mbp) with a genome size of 285 Mbp for Pseudococcus longispinus and 191 Mbp for Paracoccus marginatus.

 Comparative analyses